 First, my Black Diaspora course chronicles the events and experiences that constitute the Black Diaspora as it explores concepts related to it.
 Next, my education psychology course offers insight into how to best frame information for the best educational experiences between teachers and students.
 Also, my African American Theatre offers a space for me to discuss plays, articles, and movies.
 In this class, I hone my critical analysis skills about everyone from playwrights to people throughout Hollywood in historical and social contexts.
 Finally, my other theatre course allows me to apply the ideas I develop in these other courses to media content, learn how I can use technology to make stylistic choices about how to tell stories through this medium, and know how to navigate the media industry.

 As a result, I am gaining valuable insight into how media producers, in a way, become teachers, and the world becomes the student.
-Furthermore, since all of my classes have Ghanaian and international students, I participate in lectures and conversations that automatically place writing, education, and media in an international context because of the various viewpoints of everyone in the classrooms.
+Furthermore, since all of my classes have Ghanaian and international students, I participate in lectures and conversations that automatically place writing, education, and media in an international context.
 Maintaining a focus on storytelling, I plan to utilize my experiences and studies abroad not only to provide factual knowledge of different cultures and people, but also a crucial perspective about how to best approach my thesis and career.